 Amazon’s rules are constantly changing.
 Stay compliant with MyFBAPrep.

-Small mistakes like using the wrong color shrink wrap on your palletized shipments or the incorrect dunnage won’t hurt you.
-But when more significant errors cost you time, money, and sales, it’s time to rethink your approach.
 To help you boost your Amazon selling prowess, we’ve broken down some of the most expensive errors to avoid.

-Amazon is a stickler for rules.
 From the category you list your product in, to the items you send to their warehouses, everything must follow a strict protocol.
 For example, Amazon has non-negotiable requirements about how you pack goods, detailing maximum box measurements and imposing the infamous drop test.

 Amazon constantly changes, and you as the seller have to keep up.
 You can stay up to date on your obligations in a number of ways, such as regularly reading Amazon’s Terms of Service or reviewing their Seller Central Resources for updates on essential areas like IPI scores, inventory limits, inbound shipment rules, and product restrictions.
 Whatever your style of consuming content and learning, develop a habit of checking and implementing the latest Amazon intel.

 The strict rules may seem excessive, but they’re meant to maintain a high standard for their customer experience.
 If you fail to meet the requirements, things can turn sour fast.
+Getting suspended on Amazon costs you revenue (all the money you would have made otherwise) and can make you lose the high rankings you worked hard for.

 Learn what Amazon expects of you for every product type to make adequate preparations and sell the items on the marketplace unhindered (e.g., fragile, light, oversized, hazardous goods).

-Top tip: Watch your emails for announcements, check the Amazon seller app for a quick breakdown of the comms Amazon sends you (and its customers), and monitor your account’s health.
+Tip: Watch your emails for announcements, check the Amazon seller app for a quick breakdown of the comms Amazon sends you (and its customers), and monitor your account’s health.

 Amazon boasts 9.5 million registered seller accounts globally and more than 2.5 million active sellers — and that number continues to grow.